bottler/LogSignatureDemo/README.md

 ./a.out
 ```

-Running the python script and compiling the code will in general be slow, but the final program should be fast.
+Note that running the python script (which generates the files `bch.h` and `bch.cpp`) and compiling the code will in general be slow, but the final program should be fast.